b-e-p/bep/README.md

 ![](imgs/install_github.png)

-For bitbucket, repo type needs to be specified:
+For bitbucket, repo_type would need to be specified:

 ![](imgs/install_bitbucket.png)

-To install a specific branch:
+And to install a specific branch:

 ![](imgs/install_branch.png)